Requirements for students pursuing a doctoral degree normally include:

 - for students admitted at the pre-master's level, completion of the master's degree and thesis within four semesters

-- completion of remaining course requirements within five semesters of admission at the Ph.D. level
+- completion of remaining course requirements within five semesters of advancement to the Ph.D. level study

 - a dissertation proposal and oral comprehensive examination